-There are several reasons why a second charge mortgage may be useful.
+There are several reasons why a second charge mortgage might be worth considering:

-- If your credit rating has worsened since taking out your first mortgage, remortgaging could mean you end up paying more interest on your entire mortgage, rather than just on the extra amount you want to borrow.
+- if your credit rating has gone down since taking out your first mortgage, remortgaging could mean you end up paying more interest on your entire mortgage.
+A second mortgage means extra interest just on the new amount you want to borrow

-- If your mortgage has a high early repayment charge, it may be cheaper for you to take out a second charge mortgage rather than to remortgage.
+- if your mortgage has a high early repayment charge, it might be cheaper for you to take out a second charge mortgage rather than to remortgage.

-When a second charge mortgage may be cheaper than remortgaging
+When a second charge mortgage might be cheaper than remortgaging

 They have decided to start a family and want to borrow £25,000 to refurbish their home.
 Should they remortgage or take out a second charge mortgage?

-- If they remortgage, they’ll have to pay the £10,000 penalty and there’s no guarantee that they’ll be able to get a better interest rate than the one they are currently paying – in fact they may have to pay more.
+- If they remortgage, they’ll have to pay a £10,000 early repayment charge and there’s no guarantee that they’ll be able to get a better interest rate than the one they are currently paying – in fact, they might have to pay more.

 - If they take out a second charge mortgage, they will pay a higher interest rate on the £25,000 than they pay on their first mortgage, plus fees for arranging the second charge mortgage.
 However, this will be far less than paying the £10,000 early repayment charge and possibly a higher interest rate on their first mortgage.